SUMMER SOUNDS

 Klotz holds a Master of Music degree in Choral Conducting from CSU Long Beach and Bachelor of Arts degrees in Music Education and Vocal Performance from Pepperdine University.
 He currently serves as the choir director & worship leader at Calvary Community Church in Westlake Village and as a Professor of Voice at Moorpark College.
 In addition, he performs regularly with the LA Master Chorale in prestigious concert spaces such as the Hollywood Bowl and Walt Disney Concert Hall.

-Christy P Klotz is a singer, songwriter, teacher, and worship leader.
+Christy Klotz is the founder of Westlake Music Academy!
+She is a singer, songwriter, teacher, and worship leader.
 She leads worship and performs her own music throughout Southern California and beyond.
 Christy has overseen several student music programs, and worked as the Worship Director at Crosspointe Church.
 She has gone on to release several songs under her artist project, “Christy P Klotz”, and has also written songs for TV/Film with songs under publishing groups Black Toast Music, Melodie, Imaginary Friends, and Crucial Music.
 She continues to write with many current artists including Erin Kinsey and EASHA.
 She is proficient on vocals, piano, guitar, writing, and producing.
 Christy is passionate about teaching and empowering the next generation to create meaningful music.
 She also holds a Bachelor of Arts in Advertising with a Minor in Music as well as a Master of Science in Ministry from Pepperdine University.
 Christy currently works as a singer and songwriter for several projects, and as a Worship Director for Young Adults at Calvary Community Church in Westlake Village.

 Jordan Birgy-Krasnoff is a singer, performer, and teacher based in Ventura County.
 She began her undergraduate training at Moorpark College, where she completed her Associate of Arts before transferring to California State University, Fullerton where she graduated with her Bachelor of Music in Vocal Performance.
 With a background in classical voice and musical theatre performance, Jordan loves exploring all of the different colors and qualities the human voice is capable of.
 Her most recent roles were Sibella in A Gentleman’s Guide to Love and Murder and Cheryl Ann in Catch Me if You Can, both at Conejo Players Theatre, as well as Greta Fiorentino in CSUF Opera’s production of Street Scene.